evanejk/siren/README.md

 see sirens.txt for siren examples

-to download the netbeans project zip go to release
+to download the netbeans project zip go to releases